• Skip to primary navigation

 Questions about this cake?

-Can I really use any type of oil for the cake?
+Can you really use any type of oil for the cake?

 You can use any neutral-tasting oil like light olive oil, canola oil, vegetable oil, or grapeseed oil, etc. If you use unrefined coconut oil, you will likely taste some coconut in your cake.
 If you use refined, you won’t taste the coconut at all.
 So, I recommend refined coconut oil (but you should definitely melt it).